VOL. III - CHAPTER 2

 They remained at Woodlands in 1871, farming 40 acres with 1 man and 1 boy, and in 1881, but the farm size has reduced to 20 acres.

-Their children's lives are detailed at Appendix G
+Peter and Sarah's children's lives are detailed at Appendix G

 Jane Unsted nee Barton.